 - Rising bollards (to block vehicle access on private roads)

-- Traditional traffic barriers (like the ones shown above)
+- Traditional traffic barriers/car barriers (like the ones shown above)

 How can IDS Security help?

-If you've been thinking about adding vehicle barriers to your business (or anywhere else on your property for that matter) the expert team at IDS Security can help you.
+If you've been thinking about adding automatic barriers to your business (or anywhere else on your property for that matter) the expert team at IDS Security can help you.
 We offer a selection of effective traffic barriers that are easy to operate.
 We work with reputable suppliers including CAME and FAAC, so you know you're in good hands.
-We have years of experience in installing and maintaining security barriers, we can even help you decide on the best location to install them!
+We have years of experience in installing and maintaining automatic security barriers - we can even help you decide on the best location to install them!

 Security Barriers > Contact IDS Security >